PatrickJS/awesome-angular/README.md

 * [Netlify](https://docs.netlify.com/frameworks/angular/) - Angular applications on Netlify can benefit from integrations such as automatic framework detection and built-in redirects functionality.
 * [angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages) - SSR does not work, and there can be some caveats, but you can host your Angular project on GitHub Pages.
 * [ngx-aws-deploy](https://github.com/Jefiozie/ngx-aws-deploy) - Deploy your Angular app to Amazon S3 directly from the Angular CLI.
+* [analog-publish-gh-pages](https://github.com/k9n-dev/analog-publish-gh-pages) - A Github Action for the Deployment of an [Analog.js](https://analogjs.org) App on Github Pages.

 #### Developer tools